alezemelo/SE2_KirunaExplorer/server/API.md

   - May return errors specified in the head of this file or any other generic error
 - Additional constraints:
   - All fields are optional, if no field is specified, nothing will be changed in the db.
-  - Scale must be in the format 1:integer_positive_number
+  - Scale must be in the format 1:integer_positive_number, or "Text" or "blueprint/effect"

 #### GET `/kiruna_explorer/documents/search?title=mytitle`